-The purpose of the gas in the MIG process is to protect/shield the wire, the arc and the molten weld metal from the atmosphere.
+The purpose of the gas in the MIG process is to shield the wire, the arc and the molten weld metal from the atmosphere.
 Most metals when heated to a molten state will react with the air in the atmosphere, without the protection of the shielding gas the weld produced would contain defects like porosity, lack of fusion and slag inclusions.
 Additionally, some of the gas becomes ionised (electrically charged) and helps the current flow smoothly.

-- The correct gas flow is also critical in protecting the welding zone from the atmosphere. - Too low flow will give inadequate coverage and result in weld defects and unstable arc conditions. - Too high flow can cause air to be drawn into the gas column and contaminate the weld zone.
+The correct gas flow is critical in protecting the welding zone from the atmosphere.

+Too low a flow will give inadequate coverage and result in weld defects and unstable arc conditions.

+Too high a flow can cause air to be drawn into the gas column and contaminate the weld zone.

 Use the correct shielding gas.
-Co2 is suitable for steel and offers good penetration characteristics; the weld profile is narrower and slightly more raised than the weld profile obtained from Argon Co2 mixed gas.
-Argon Co2 mix gas offers better weldability for thin metals and has a wider range of setting tolerance on the machine.
-Argon 80% Co2 20% is a good all-round mix suitable for most applications.
+CO2 is suitable for steel and offers good penetration characteristics; the weld profile is narrower and slightly more raised than the weld profile obtained from Argon CO2 mixed gas.
+Argon CO2 mix gas offers better weldability for thin metals and has a wider range of setting tolerance on the machine.
+Argon 5/2 is a good all-round mix suitable for most applications.